-This collaborative effort of the Administration for Community Living (ACL), CMS, VA, Area Agencies on Aging, Centers for Independent Living, state Medicaid agencies and state units on aging is designed to streamline access to long-term services and supports (LTSS) options.
+This collaborative effort of the Administration for Community Living (ACL), CMS, VA, Area Agencies on Aging, Centers for Independent Living, state Medicaid agencies and state units on aging supports efforts to streamline access to long-term services and supports (LTSS) options for all.

-Limitations: The initiative is in varying degrees of development and is not available across all 50 states.
+Limitations: At state levels, the initiative is in varying degrees of development and is not available across all 50 states.